BohemianHacks/oct11/README.md

 In addition to in-person worship, our service will be live-streamed.
 The service can be viewed on our [**Facebook Page**](https://www.facebook.com/NelsonMemorialUMC).
 The service will start at approximately 10:20 am with our Gathering Song.
 Additionally, we post a recording of our messages to [**our website**](http://nelsonmemorialumc.org/worship/current-message-series) by early Sunday afternoon.

-**Announcements**

-**Get Those Bikes Ready**
-Get ready for our annual Fall Bike Ride on October 27\.
-We will meet at the Boonville Trailhead and ride about 2 miles, have some snacks, and head back.
-This is always a favorite event.

-**Feeling Social?** Are you a Snapchat, Tik Toc, Facebook and Instagram user?
-Do you like to post pictures and updates on social media platforms?
-We are looking for some help expanding out social media presence and develop a social media strategy.
-If you have gifts or passions in the world of social media and would like to help us grow in this area, please let Pastor Chris know.

-**Kid’s Hope Back to School Pizza & Pumpkin Carving Event \-** KHUSA families and mentors will be having an afternoon of pizza and pumpkin carving, at our church, on Sunday, October 20th from 1:00 \- 3:00 p.m.
-Thanks again for your support of this ministry\!

-**Get Your Rakes Ready \-** The Outreach Team will be hosting our annual Mission Extravaganza on Saturday, November 9\!
-Teams will gather at the church for a morning of missions, including leaf raking and delivering of goodies to our community helpers.
-The extravaganza will conclude with a luncheon as we break bread together and give God thanks for the work he is doing.
-Make plans to join us on November 9\!
-And please help us to reach those who need some yard work done.
-If you or anyone you knows will need their yard raked, please contact Pastor Chris or Sara and we will make sure to include you (or them) on our list.

-**Giving Through Venmo  \-** We can be found on Venmo at @NelsonMemorialUMC.
-If you don’t know what Venmo is and would like to learn more, information about giving through Venmo can be found on our webpage at [https://nelsonmemorialumc.org/give/venmo/](https://nelsonmemorialumc.org/give/venmo/)

-**Events this week:**

-**Friday, October 11:** Al-Anon, 7:00 pm, Fellowship Hall
-Youth Lock-in, 8:00 pm, Fellowship Hall

-**Sunday, October 13:** Administrative Board Planning Retreat, Noon, FH

-**Monday, October 14:** TOPS, 9:30 am, Lounge

-Leadership Development Team, 6:00 pm, Lounge

-Al-Anon Meeting, 8:00 pm, Fellowship Hall

-**Wednesday, October 16:** Women’s Bible Study, 10:00 am, Lounge

-Al-Anon, Noon, Fellowship Hall

-“Being United Methodist” Study, 6:30 pm, Fellowship Hall

-**Thursday, October 17:** Baby Grace Distribution, 5:00 pm, Annex

-Choir Rehearsal, 7:00 pm, Sanctuary

-**Friday, October 11:** Al-Anon, 7:00 pm, Fellowship Hall

 **Closing Words of Wisdom:**
 *“In a time of deceit telling the truth is a revolutionary act.”*
 *― **George Orwell***